Answered By: Rachel Lerner Last Updated: Jul 12, 2021 Views: 4791

-Now, onward into the brave new world of articles being available before they are available—in specific issues of print or online-only journals, that is.
 Definitions of advance online publication vary among journal publishers.
 Sometimes articles appearing in advance online publication databases have been edited, sometimes they have not.
 They may or may not have a DOI assigned.
-For many publishers, these articles are the version of record and thus are, technically, published, belying the title of this post.
+If there is not a DOI, leave that element off the citation.
+For many publishers, these articles are the version of record and thus are, technically, published.

 Author, A. A., & Author, B. B. (Year).
 Title of article: Title of subtitle if provided.
 Title of Journal.
 Advance online publication. https://doi.org/xxxxxxxxxxxx

 Jahanbakhsi, A. P., & Kheiralipour, K. (2019).
 Influence of vermicompost and sheep manure on mechanical properties of tomato fruit.
 Food Science & Nutrition.
 Advance online publication. https://doi.org/10.1002/fsn3.877

 Always cite the most recent version of the article - if the article has been officially published, use the regular journal citation format.

 Adapted from the APA Citation Style Blog: http://blog.apastyle.org/apastyle/advance-online-publication/

 For more information on APA 7, please visit the Netter Library APA 7 Citation Help Guide.